-The Court Unit is responsible for preparing many of the necessary documents to process a child through the court system.
-The juvenile probation officers in the court unit work with families, judges, defense attorneys, school officials, prosecutors, and other agencies in providing much of the preliminary material for these juvenile court hearings:
+The Court Unit is responsible for preparing the necessary documents to process a child through the court system.
+The juvenile probation officers in the court unit work with families, judges, defense attorneys, school officials, prosecutors, and other agencies in providing much of the preliminary material for juvenile court hearings.

 Petition & Interview

-When a petition is formally filed by the District Attorney’s office, the juvenile probation officer schedules a meeting with the family and the child to gather information for the social history.
-In the interview the juvenile probation officer seeks to determine the family’s strengths, weaknesses, and needs, as well as the family’s perspective about the child’s behavior, emotional status, home life, educational history and other relevant issues.
+When a petition is formally filed by the District Attorney’s office, a juvenile probation officer schedules a meeting with the family and the child to gather information for preparing social history report for the court.
+In the interview, the juvenile probation officer seeks to determine the family’s strengths, weaknesses, and needs, as well as the family’s perspective about the child’s behavior, emotional status, home life, educational history and other relevant issues.

-Records are obtained to aid the court in making a proper disposition in the child’s case, including the:
+Records are obtained to aid the court in making a proper disposition in the child’s case, Such records include:

 social security card

-The recommendation in the social history adheres to the Progressive Sanction model guidelines in Chapter 59 of the Texas Family Code.
-The report from the Juvenile Probation Department is independent of any position or opinion from the child’s defense attorney, parent, prosecutor, or other individual or agency.
+The social history report prepared by the Juvenile Probation Department is independent of any position or opinion from the child’s defense attorney, parent, prosecutor, or other individual or agency.

 Attorney Representation & Hearing Agreement

-Each child presented to the court must be represented by an attorney (See Texas Family Code 51.10).
-The family is required to hire an attorney to represent their child or apply and request assistance from the court to obtain a court-appointed attorney.
-The court will inform the family of the necessary documentation to determine authorizing assistance.
+Each child presented to the court must be represented by an attorney (Section 51.10, Texas Family Code).
+The family is required to hire an attorney to represent their child or make application to the court for a court-appointed attorney.
 When an announcement hearing is set the prosecutors and defense attorneys review the case, including recommendations made by the Juvenile Probation Department.
 If an agreement is reached, a hearing may be set for an agreed adjudication.

-When an agreement cannot be reached a contested adjudication hearing may be set either to go before the Judge or a jury.
-At the adjudication hearing if the court finds the alleged conduct to be true, a disposition hearing will follow.
+When an agreement cannot be reached a contested adjudication hearing may be set either to go before the juvenile court judge or a jury.
+If at the adjudication hearing the court finds the alleged conduct to be true, a disposition hearing will follow.
 During the disposition hearing the court reviews the detailed written report (social history) and the disposition recommendation prepared by the Court Unit.
 The juvenile court also considers disposition recommendations from the State and the child's defense attorney, and may consider any other documentation the court is permitted to review in determining the disposition of the child's case(s).